Essential Gear at a Glance

 Fly Lines

 Cold water fly lines require specialised coatings formulated to remain supple and castable in near-freezing temperatures where standard tropical lines become stiff and unmanageable.
-Weight-forward tapers featuring short, powerful heads ranging from 9 to 12 metres generate the line speed needed for consistently windy conditions and turning over larger, heavier flies that characterise cold water fishing.
+Weight-forward tapers featuring short, powerful heads ranging from 9-12 metres generate the line speed needed for consistently windy conditions and turning over larger, heavier flies.
 Floating lines serve as your primary choice for surface presentations, dry flies and fishing beneath strike indicators.
-However, Alaska's king salmon fishing frequently demands sink tips or full sinking lines to effectively reach fish holding in deep runs and tailouts where they rest between spawning movements.
+However, Alaska's king salmon fishing frequently demands sink tips or full sinking lines to reach fish holding in deep runs.

 - Taper: Weight-forward with short head (9-12 metres)